Nicholas Napp

 Federal Grant Funding

-Xmark Labs received a Phase 2 SBIR grant from NIST through the U.S. Department of Commerce, supporting the development of commercial building sensor and monitoring technology.
-Phase 2 SBIR grants are awarded based on technical merit and commercialization potential, and require prior Phase 1 funding.
+Xmark Labs received both Phase 1 and Phase 2 SBIR awards from the National Institute of Standards and Technology (NIST), through the U.S. Department of Commerce, supporting the development of commercial building sensor and monitoring technology, including the development of “smart” algorithms to extract actionable insights from raw sensor data.
+Phase 2 SBIR awards are made on the basis of technical merit and commercialization potential, and require prior Phase 1 funding.
+Xmark Labs has also received Rhode Island SBIR matching funds across multiple phases, and Nicholas has participated in the U.S. Department of Energy IMPEL accelerator for early-stage energy and cleantech founders.

 Media

-Nicholas has been cited or published in the Wall Street Journal, ComputerWorld, and InformationWeek.
+Nicholas has been cited or published in the Wall Street Journal, ComputerWorld, and InformationWeek, and his commentary on connected hardware, IoT, and digital transformation has appeared across trade and technical press over the past two decades.

 Why FractionalBAS.com

-FractionalBAS.com grew out of a practical problem: the small commercial building market has almost no vendor-neutral, research-backed guidance on building monitoring and automation.
-Most available content is produced by vendors.
-Most academic research focuses on large buildings.
-The 87% of commercial buildings under 100,000 square feet that lack any building automation system are underserved by both.
+FractionalBAS.com grew out of a practical problem.
+The small commercial building market has almost no vendor-neutral, research-backed guidance on building monitoring and automation.
+Most available content is produced by vendors with something to sell.
+Most academic research focuses on Class A high-rises and large institutional campuses.
+The 87% of commercial buildings under 100,000 square feet that lack any building automation system are underserved by both groups.

 The site’s goal is to change that.
-All content is reviewed against primary sources, follows clear editorial standards, and is written to be useful to a building owner or facilities manager making a real decision, not to support a particular product or vendor.
+All content is reviewed against primary sources, follows clear editorial standards, and is written to be useful to a building owner, facilities manager, or operations lead making a real decision, not to support a particular product or vendor.
+Where Nosy is mentioned at all, it is described as one option among several.

 Nicholas operates Xmark Labs, which builds Nosy, a fractional BAS platform for small commercial buildings.
-His product experience informs the practical framing of FractionalBAS.com content.
-The two sites are kept editorially separate: product content lives on whatisnosy.com; educational content lives here.
+His product experience and pilot site data inform the practical framing of FractionalBAS.com content (what installation actually looks like, what HVAC integration costs, what data is and is not useful day to day), but the two sites are kept editorially separate.
+Product content lives on whatisnosy.com.
+Educational content lives here.

 Reach Out